aulia-nur-rachmatika/aulia-nur-rachmatika/README.md

 I'm a student majoring in informatics engineering at Universitas Islam Negeri Maulana Malik Ibrahim Malang semester
-6. I'm currently interested in learning web development and mobile developmen
+7. I'm currently interested in learning web development and mobile development.

 This is my LinkedIn account [Linkedin] (https://www.linkedin.com/in/aulia-nur-rachmatika-3b490a1b4/)